 While the dental health of our pets is a serious concern, and one that shouldn't be ignored, taking the time to brush your dog's teeth or drop hundreds of dollars on your cat's annual cleaning isn't something many pet owners can or will do.
 Enter: dental chews.
-Rising in popularity in recent years, these tasty treats designed to do our dog's dental work for us seems to be a convenient answer to cleaning.
+Rising in popularity in recent years, these tasty treats designed to do our dog's or cat's dental work for us seems to be a convenient answer to cleaning.
 But what are dental chews, and do they really work?

 What are dental chews?

 Dental chews are supplemental food products for pets that are designed to improve the health of their teeth, gums, and overall dental hygiene.
 Marketed to do everything from freshening breath to controlling tartar, dental chews have become a popular purchase among many pet owners, and a high-value treat of choice for various canines and cats.
 According to WebMD, some dental chews and special diets can reduce plaque up to 70%, which is just one reason pet owners have been quick to receive these type of treats when shopping for their companion animals.

 When choosing your dental chews, be sure to check the treats for the VOHC registered seal, which is given to products that meet testing standards for safety and efficacy approved by the Veterinary Oral Health Council.
 The following suggestions for dental chews for dogs and cats were chosen from the VOHC-approved list.
 You can view the full list of VOHC-approved products for dogs and cats here.